BerkeleyGW/bgw_wfn_io/README.md

 ### Using CMake
 Follow these steps:
 ```
-mkdir build
-cd build
+mkdir build && cd build
 cmake ../
 make
+make test
 ```
-You may need to manually specify the compiler with the `CC` flag.
+You may need to manually specify the compiler with the `CC` flag, e.g., `CC=mpicc cmake ../`.

 ### Manually editting the sample `Makefile`
 Manually edit the `Makefile` and make the project.
 A library `libbgw_wfn_io.so`